patrick-junghenn/ML-Occupancy-Detection-App/Application/README.md

-## This folder contains the code needed to run the occupancy detection application.
+## This folder contains the code and data needed to run the occupancy detection application.